wkhere/stackless/Doc/library/os.rst

    is returned.
 Availability: Macintosh, Unix, Windows.

    .. deprecated:: 2.6
       This function is obsolete.
 Use the :mod:`subprocess` module.
+Check especially the :ref:`subprocess-replacements` section.

    .. versionchanged:: 2.0
       This function worked unreliably under Windows in earlier versions of Python.